Loyal, obedient, protective, hard-working, intelligent, and oh-so-loving – these are all great adjectives for a German Shepherd.

 You have probably seen the stereotypical German Shepherd coat color of black and tan; this is the most popular and easy to identify variation.

-Each coat color gives use information into a Shepherd’s history, so relax and enjoy as we explain each color for the German Shepherd in detail.
+Each coat color gives useful information into a Shepherd’s history, so relax and enjoy as we explain each color for the German Shepherd in detail.

 1. Black and Tan German Shepherd